Medical Schools in Minnesota: How to Get In (2025)

 Below you will find the latest statistics on Minnesota medical schools, such as rankings and average GPAs and MCAT scores, so you can easily compare the two schools side-by-side.
 While compiling this information, we noticed the following:

-Minnesota medical schools are highly competitive.
-Both appear in the top 50 on the 2023 U.S. News Best Medical Schools (Research) ranking, and one appears in the top 15.
+• Minnesota medical schools are highly competitive.
+Both appeared in the top 50 on the 2023 U.S. News Best Medical Schools (Research) ranking, and one appears in the top 15.
+Both received high rankings in the 2024 U.S. News Best Medical Schools (Research) rankings as well.

 In the ranking column below, numbers in parentheses show each medical school’s national ranking, whereas numbers outside parentheses reflect each Minnesota medical school’s relative rank.
 Relative rankings allow us to more easily answer the question, “Which are the ‘best’ medicals school in Minnesota?”